H-Bart/hedera-improvement-proposal/HIP/hip-0000-hedera-name-service.md

 ## Rationale

 The Hedera Name Service offers numerous benefits to both domain users and end users over existing centralised systems.
 It enables domain owners to:
-* near instantly update their domains DNS RR, which includes A/AAAA records for increasing website uptime and enabling censhorship resistance amongst other use cases, and TLSA records for near instant approval/revokation of TLS public keys/certificates,
+* near instantly update their domains DNS RR, which includes A/AAAA records for increasing website uptime and enabling censorship resistance amongst other use cases, and TLSA records for near instant approval/revocation of TLS public keys/certificates,
 * near instantly transfer or trade domains via atomic swaps, and
 * add multisig control of a domain for enhanced security.